nyambura-maker/Trade-trend-Kenya-and-France./README.md

 <a href="https://github.com/nyambura-maker/Trade-trend-Kenya-and-France./blob/main/Europe%20Trade%20Briefs%202020%20updated.docx">Dataset</a>

 #  Objectives
+The IR Question: How do diplomatic ties and trade agreements translate into actual export/import growth?
+The Data Question: Can we identify seasonal trends or specific years of "trade shock" using Python-based analysis?
 Analyze trade trends between Kenya and France over time.
 Visualize trade data using an interactive Power BI dashboard.
 Examine the balance of trade, identifying trade deficits or surpluses.